Everest Base Camp In January.

 What to Bring.

-It is important to be equipped for cold weather in January, not only for your comfort but also for your safety.
-Although many teahouse supply blankets, they may not be enough for cold circumstances.
-A sleeping bag designed to keep you warm in temperatures as low as 30°C is suitable.
+It is important to be equipped for cold weather in January, not only for your comfort but also for your safety, as part of your preparation for the EBC trek.
 While the sun will warm things up during the day, you will still need to walk in warm garments at higher altitudes, so bring a warm down jacket (down is good since it is light, so if you need to take it off and carry it in your bag during the day, you won't be dragged down by anything large).
 Warm garments for the evenings and nights are also required, as are woolen hats, gloves, socks, and scarves.

 Sunscreen, a hat, and sunglasses are all recommended.